lrazovic/so_game/README.md

 # VideoGame (~~2~~ 1 people)
 ## Implement a distributed videogame
-     Server Side:
-     - the server operates in both TCP and UDP
+     Server side does the following
        TCP Part
        - registerning a new client when it comes online
        - deregistering a client when it goes offline